 In its warning, the FDA told the company to fix the problems, including obtaining approval for certain medical products and investigating product complaints, or face severe consequences.

 The first report of problems with Synvisc-One injections came in less than a month after the contaminated lot shipped.

-A medical professional sent a report to the U.S. Food and Drug Administration.
-It said a patient developed excess fluid on the knee.
+In November 2017, a medical professional sent a report to the U.S. Food and Drug Administration.
+It said a patient had developed excess fluid on the knee.

 The health care provider had to drain the knee twice.
 A test of the fluid did not find gram-negative bacteria.
-But it did find an elevated white blood cell count (WBC).
-A high WBC usually means the body is making more white blood cells to fight an infection.
+But it did find an elevated white blood cell count, an indication that the body is making more white blood cells to fight an infection.

 Please seek the advice of a medical professional before making health care decisions.